michhar/Azure-Percept-Reference-Solutions/people-detection-app/README.md

 This open-source reference solution showcases best practices for AI security, privacy and compliance.
 It is intended to be immediately useful for anyone to use with their Percept DK device.

 ## Prerequisites
 - A service principal with an object id, app id, and secret is required in order to deploy the solution.
 Please ensure you have the appropriate rights to create such a service principal, or contact your Azure Active Directory Administrator to assist you in creating one.
-You can follow this [how-to guide](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal) to create the required service principal.
+You can follow this [how-to guide](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal) to create the required service principal or do so [programmatically as shown below](#programmatically-create-a-service-principal-with-the-azure-cli).

 - You must have owner access on the Azure subscription you wish to deploy to